Dragon King or Long Wang — Deity of Water in Chinese Mythology

 In folklore and legends, some powerful Dragon Kings have families and kids and have other aquatic creatures under their command.

-Like Emperors in the land, those Dragon Kings also have fancy mansions to build their kingdoms, in which they live with their families and subjects.
+Like Emperors in the land, those Dragon Kings also have fancy mansions to build their kingdoms, where they live with their families and subjects.

 Dragon King Palace or Long Gong, Drawn by Dai Honghai.